pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 ## Creating the Tanzu Operations Manager VM

-Now that we have an Tanzu Operations Manager image and the resources required to deploy a VM, let's add the new task to the `install-opsman` job.
+Now that we have a Tanzu Operations Manager image and the resources required to deploy a VM, let's add the new task to the `install-opsman` job.

 ```yaml hl_lines="29-31"